pawrsccouk/CharSheet/Notes.md

 ## Bugs
 [x] ExtraD4 initial value should default to 1 or be taken from the die roll object.
-[ ] Cannot remove skill once added to die roll view.
+[x] Cannot remove skill once added to die roll view.
+[x] Die Roll view is adding skills instead of updating an existing skill.
 [x] Specialty says "Detail" when no specialty provided.
 Should say nothing.